 - Executives + management

 - Ingredients brokers, ingredients industry and its customers

 - Retailers in Germany

 - Final consumers

 - Legislators (laws and regulations) and authorities (environmental authorities, building authorities, veterinary offices, customs offices, tax authorities, trade inspectorates, labour offices, etc.) at a municipal, state, federal or EU level.

-- Management and certification systems (ISO 9001, IFS, energy management, SEDEX, VLOG, Fair Trade, UTZ), as well as external auditors, public accountants, tax auditors and customs auditors.
+- Management and certification systems (ISO 9001, IFS, energy management, SEDEX, VLOG, Fair Trade, Rainforest Alliance), as well as external auditors, public accountants, tax auditors and customs auditors.